 Welcome to my site.
-My name is Helen Hindle, I am a Mathematics AST working in Brighton and Hove.
+My name is Helen Hindle, I am the Head of a Maths department in Rainham, East London.
 This website is a work in progress, follow me on twitter @HelenHindle1 for information on updates.

 Growth Mindset Maths is an approach to teaching mathematics which believes that mindset is more important than initial ability in determining the progress made by pupils in their mathematical understanding.
 Pupils with a growth mindset will make better progress than pupils with a fixed mindset.

 Pupils with a growth mindset:-

 The link above is to an artcile written by Carole Dweck in 2008 for the Carnegie Corporation of New York-Institute for Advanced Study Commission on Mathematics and Science Education.
 Thank you to Sarah-Jane from www.nationalnumeracy.org.uk for sharing this article with me.